 About Manual IPSec Branch Office VPNs

-A VPN (Virtual Private Network) creates secure connections between computers or networks in different locations.
+A virtual private network (VPN) creates secure connections between computers or networks in different locations.
 Each connection is known as a tunnel.
 When a VPN tunnel is created, the two tunnel endpoints authenticate with each other.
 Data in the tunnel is encrypted so only the sender and the recipient of the traffic can read it.

 WatchGuard branch office VPNs use IPSec or TLS to secure the BOVPN tunnel.
 The branch office VPN tunnel must connect to an external interface of the device at each end of the tunnel.